"Four Elements" Pedestal

 Description

 The “Four Elements” Pedestal is sculpted in sand using pressure from air, water, and the human body.
-Developed in Acrystal, a water-based acrylic resin, and coloured by coal.
+Developed in Acrystal, a water-based acrylic resin, and colored by coal.

 H: Approx. 450mm / Ø: Approx. 350mm